ElectricVisions/website/posts/draft-rust-lang.md

 ## Cargo

-`src/main.rs` is the entrypoint of the default binary.
+`src/main.rs` is the entry point of the default binary.
 `target/debug/` is where build artifacts end up in debug mode.
 `target/release/` is where build artifacts end up in release mode.